rsyncOSX/RsyncOSXdocs/content/post/ssh.md

 ![ssh](/images/RsyncOSX/master/ssh/ssh6.png)

 The user can also apply local ssh keypath and identityfile and ssh port, which rules the global settings, on each task.

-### The ssh parameter to rsync

-This is what the ssh parameter within the rsync command looks like.

-`-e  "ssh -i ~/.ssh_rsyncosx/rsyncosx -p 22"`

 Make sure that the new ssh catalog has the correct permissions.
 Open a terminal window and execute the following command.